Bloom-Care/Bloom-Care/documentation/project-proposal.md

 ### 🤝 Team and Responsibilities (if applicable):

-*Example:* The team working on this project will consist of Luis Rivera and Ivon Herrera.
+The team working on this project will consist of Luis Rivera and Ivon Herrera.
 We will collaborate using Github Project boards to manage our tasks, Slack/discord/tandem/iMessage for communication, and Github to manage changes to the codebase.

 Ivon-
 * create a post for food/water, shelter, clothes